sunsun101/Mercurial/README.md

-this is a sample website developed using django framework
+this is a sample website developed using django framework(development phase)